hein-j/portfolio-page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-'Tis my portfolio page, under construction.
+'Tis my portfolio page.
+Feel free to use any elements for your own projects.

 ### Built With

 * [Webpack](https://webpack.js.org)

-## Forking
-Feel free to fork away and use any elements for your own projects.

 ## Contributing